Dental Bone Grafting

 Contact Pearl Dental Arts

 If you have suffered significant jawbone recession, consider what a dental bone graft can do for you.
 Drs.
-Abid Paghdiwala and Murtaza Paghdiwala are both members of the International Congress of Oral Implantologists (ICOI).
-Additionally, Dr. Abid Paghdiwala has a Mastership in Implant Dentistry from this esteemed organization.
-With advanced training and technology, our doctors provide top-tier care for our patients.
-To learn more, or to schedule a visit, reach out to us online today or call one of our three office locations.
+Abid Paghdiwala has a Mastership in Implant Dentistry from the International Congress of Oral Implantologists (ICOI).
+With advanced training and technology, he provides top-tier care for our patients.
+To learn more, or to schedule a visit, reach out to us online today or call us at our Levittown, PA office at 215-949-8000.